MakeContributions/markdown-dungeon/english/time-travel/0/8/8-2CBB.md

-**You are walking to a woman carefully.**
+**You approach the woman carefully.**

-Suddenly, you see a human-like hairy monster with the face of a wolf 🐺 running into you.
+Suddenly, something knocks you to the ground 💢.
+You see a human-like hairy monster with the face of a wolf 🐺.
+He is displeased and very hungry.

-It stab you in your face 🤕 before you react.
+He takes his blade from his sheath and stabs violently towards your face.

-You're dying ☠️.
+You died ☠️.

 [🔄 Restart the game](../../begin-journey.md)